Wastewater treatment plant parameters

 In terms of regulations, it is extremely rare to have a rejection standard for nitrites.
 In reality, it is almost impossible for an operator to influence this parameter.

 Nitrates N03-, on the contrary, do not represent any danger.
-However, if they are too numerous, they will cause environmental eutrophication (seaweed propagation).
+However, if they are too numerous, they cause eutrophication of the environment (algal proliferation in the water).

 In aquaculture or fish farming, the nitrate parameter is not that important (except in aquaponics for plants).
 Actually, nitrates are hardly toxic for adult fish.
 However, be careful with fry, which can be subject to variable mortality depending on the species, sometimes as low as 20 mg/L.